AI-in-Health/MedLLMsPracticalGuide/README.md

 Based Agents: A Survey.
 2023. [paper](https://arxiv.org/pdf/2309.07864)

 ## 👍 Acknowledgement
 * [LLMsPracticalGuide](https://github.com/Mooler0410/LLMsPracticalGuide).
-The codebase we built upon and it is a comprehensive LLM suvey.
+The codebase we built upon and it is a comprehensive LLM survey.

 ## 📑 Citation